 On Sept.
-6-7, the UT College of Law will host the second annual TBA Pro Bono & Public Interest Law School Conference.
+6-7, 2013 the UT College of Law hosted the second annual TBA Pro Bono & Public Interest Law School Conference.
 This event with representatives—students and faculty/staff—from every law school in the state, is an opportunity for like-minded students, faculty, and staff, to convene to engage in conversations about the needs, opportunities, challenges, and possibilities surrounding Access to Justice.

 |1:00-2:00||Welcome and Lunch, including brief presentation of what’s going on at each school|